All Episodes

 I only play one on radio.

-Then I'll do the I'll do the phony crying.
+I'll do the phony crying.

-Well, it's like this, Dr. Hannity.
+Well, it's like it's Dr. Hannity.

 No, I'm just kidding.

-Um, I honestly my heart just dropped.
+You know, I honestly, my heart just dropped.

 Go ahead.

-All right, so I'll tell you a story recently.
+So I'll tell you a story recently.

 There were two women at work that I love and adore, and they work in the makeup and hair department.

-And on two different days within two weeks, they were both crying.
+And on two different days within two weeks, they were both crying, you know, for different reasons.

-You know, one has an elderly parent, uh the the other's was sick, and her father was sick, and they're both upset.
+The other was sick, and her father was sick, and they're both upset.

 Please, please, please.

-And in each case, I pulled out a hundred dollars.
+And in each case, I pulled out $100.

-And I'm like, All right, I got it.
+And I'm like, all right, I got it.

 Thank you.

-I made a I'm setting a bad precedent here trying to be nice.
+I'm setting a bad precedent here trying to be nice.

 Anyway, what's going on?